Hormuz Island: A Guide To Iran’s Rainbow Island

 Where To Eat In Hormuz

 My favorite was a falafel (I may have an addiction) shop called Cafe Barcelon.
 They have a small table out front that you can sit and eat at.
 It’s very popular with the locals.
-Another favorite meal was a home cooked one from my guesthouse of shrimp and rice.
+Another favorite meal was a home-cooked one from my guesthouse of shrimp and rice (maygoo and birinj is the name in Farsi).

 For those planning to prepare their own meals, there is a larger supermarket on the corner of the main roundabout in town and there are also a couple of shops selling fresh produce in the village.